Accidents happen and Permanent Marker seems to be the bane of many an existence. The good news is help is at hand.

 Alcohol – Did you know that Booze can remove permanent marker?
 Apparently, anything liquor greater than 80 proof will work but rubbing alcohol is superior.
 Since it can be used for so many household purposes, it’s worth having a bottle on hand.
 All you need to do is wet a rag or towel and wipe away the stains.
 You can purchase it here

 Toothpaste and Baking Soda – Walls, metal, and wood all benefit from the Toothpaste method.
 Just mix equal parts of baking soda and toothpaste.
-Use a circular motion to rub the stain until removed.
+Use a circular motion to rub until removed.

 WD-40 – No home is complete without the legendary WD-40.
 It has 2000+ very handy uses according to its website.
 We have included a list below for you to pin.
 It’s a commercial cleaning product and all you need to do is spray it directly on the stain.
 Be sure to pop some WD-40 in your cupboard.
-You can purchase yours here
+Purchase yours here

 Pencil Eraser – Another one to try, some say this works a treat.